-The Fund may invest up to 20% of the Fund's portfolio in derivatives.
-Such derivatives include equity, treasury, commodity, and currency futures (derivative contracts that obligate the buyer or seller to transact at a set price and predetermined time) and exchange-traded and over the counter ("OTC") put and call options on equities, treasuries, commodities, and currencies or futures.
-When the Fund purchases a call option, the Fund has the right, but not the obligation, to buy an asset at a specified price (strike price) within a specific time period.
-When the Fund purchases a put option, the Fund has the right, but not the obligation, to sell an asset at a specified price (strike price) within a specific time period.
-The Fund may invest in total return swaps such as swaps on high yield debt instruments or high yield indexes or equity indexes as reference assets.
+Up to twenty percent of the Fund's net assets will be subject to the Fund's convexity option overlay.
+The option overlay consists of purchasing exchange-traded and over the counter ("OTC") put and call options on the S&P 500 Index or an S&P 500 Index ETF.
+When the Fund purchases a call option, the Fund has the right, but not the obligation, to buy a stock or other asset at a specified price (strike price) within a specific time period.
+When the Fund purchases a put option, the Fund has the right, but not the obligation, to sell a stock or other asset at a specified price (strike price) within a specific time period.

-The option overlay is a strategic, persistent exposure meant to partially hedge against market declines.
+The option overlay is a strategic, persistent exposure meant to hedge against market moves and to add convexity to the Fund.
 If the market goes up, the Fund's returns may outperform the market because the adviser will sell or exercise the call options.
 If the market goes down, the Fund's returns may fall less than the market because the adviser will sell or exercise the put options.

-The adviser selects derivatives based upon its evaluation of relative value based on cost, strike price (price that the option can be bought or sold by the option holder) and maturity (the last date the option contract is valid) and will exercise or close the options typically based on maturity.
-The adviser anticipates purchasing and selling its derivatives on a monthly, quarterly, and annual basis, depending upon the Fund's rebalancing requirements and expiration dates.
-However, the adviser may rebalance the Fund's derivative portfolio on a more frequent basis for a number of reasons such as when market volatility renders the protection provided by the derivative strategy ineffective or a derivative position has appreciated to the point that it is prudent to decrease the Fund's exposure and realize gains for the Fund's shareholders.
-While the use of derivatives is intended to improve the Fund's performance, there is no guarantee that it will do so.
+The adviser selects options based upon its evaluation of relative value based on cost, strike price (price that the option can be bought or sold by the option holder) and maturity (the last date the option contract is valid) and will exercise or close the options based on maturity or portfolio rebalancing requirements.
+The Fund anticipates purchasing and selling options on a monthly, quarterly, and annual basis, depending upon the Fund's rebalancing requirements and the individual option expiration dates.
+However, the Fund may rebalance its option portfolio on a more frequent basis for a number of reasons such as market volatility renders the protection provided by the option strategy ineffective or an option position has appreciated to the point that it is prudent to decrease the Fund's exposure and realize gains for the Fund's shareholders.
+While the option overlay is intended to improve the Fund's performance, there is no guarantee that it will do so.